Cranial Technologies

 Yes, twins (or multiples) can both be treated simultaneously.
 In fact, twins tend to have a higher risk of plagiocephaly due to restricted space in the womb.

-Will I have to get a DOC Band after a free evaluation?
+Will I have to get a DOC Band after a no-cost evaluation?

 It is ultimately up to the parent(s) to decide the best course of action for their child.